New Jersey Expungement Attorney

 No one may disclose the existence of an arrest or conviction that was expunged.
 It is a criminal offense to do so under NJSA 2C:52-30.
 This charge is graded as a disorderly persons.

-Who is eligible for a new jersey expungement?
+Who is Eligible for a New Jersey Expungement?

 There are laws in place prohibiting potential employees from asking you to disclose expunged criminal records.
-You can therefore feel secure in the knowledge that you can move on with your life without the mistakes of the past clouding your future.
+You can, therefore, feel secure in the knowledge that you can move on with your life without the mistakes of the past clouding your future.
 Applying for and being granted a criminal record expungement in New Jersey can be a complicated process.
 But for most people, it is entirely achievable.

 Unfortunately, strict rules govern who can and cannot receive an expungement.
 The process can also be somewhat tedious and time-consuming, with precise paperwork and deadlines.
 Do not try to navigate this process yourself.
-Call my office for a free consultation.
+Contact my office for a free consultation.
 We can review your record, explain the process, and handle the expungement seamlessly.

 First, only New Jersey criminal records and juvenile records can be expunged.
-A New Jersey judge does not have jurisdiction to order that records from other states or jurisdictions be expunged.
+A New Jersey judge does not have jurisdiction to order records from other states or jurisdictions to be expunged.
 Second, motor vehicle records, including DWI convictions, and civil orders cannot be expunged.
 Whether your criminal record can be expunged depends in part on what you were convicted of.
 Another important factor is how much time has passed since you completed whatever sentence was imposed.
 Finally, how many and what type of other convictions are on your record.
 These issues are expunged below.